 Datejusts of the 1960’s and 1970’s

 The model continued to receive updates to its movement throughout the 1960’s and 1970’s.
 In 1965, Rolex introduced the famous Caliber 1570 into the model.
-Then, in the 1970’s, the brand added the quick-set feature to the timepiece, and, in turn, it got an all-new movement: the Caliber 3135.
+Then, in the 1970’s, the brand added the quick-set feature to the timepiece, and, in turn, it got an all-new movement: the Caliber 3o35.
 These technical changes resulted in an aesthetic change as well.
-The new movement once again created a slimmer profile for the watch.
+When the 3035 first debuted, the Datejust was slightly thicker than previous iterations.
 Later in the 1970’s, following the onset of the Quartz Crisis, Rolex introduced a quartz movement into the collection with the Datejust OysterQuartz Reference 17000.

 The Modern Datejust